It was when Tarik Walker was hurt that Baltimore Bays coach Kevin Healey saw the true nature of his hobbled star. Healey liked what he saw.

 "He was the one grabbing balls and uniforms and loading them on the bus after a road game," Healey said.
 "He was the star, but he was eager to share the dirty work.
 He showed he cared about the team and didn't have to slam lockers after a loss to do it."

-At last, Walker's hamstring injury is healing.
-The Bays (4-9) will go into tonight's game against the Washington Mustangs at UMBC Stadium with Walker as their leading scorer with four goals -- all in the past five games.
+At last, the injury is healing.
+The Bays (4-9) will go into tomorrow night's game against the Washington Mustangs at UMBC Stadium with Walker as their leading scorer with four goals -- all in the past five games.

 "Now that he appears to be over the hamstring," said teammate Billy Ronson, "Tarik is playing out of his skin."